-Figure 3.2-6 Simplified Flowsheet of the Nickel Ore Processing Plant
+Figure 3.2-7 Simplified Flowsheet of the Nickel Ore Processing Plant

-The grinding circuit, consisting of one semi-autogenous grinding (SAG) mill and one ball mill, will grind the ore prior to flotation.
-An intermediate crushing stage consisting of one pebble cone crusher will crush oversized product from the grinding circuit for recirculation to the SAG mill.
-The SAG mill product will be fed to a vibrating screen.
+SAG mill product will be fed to a vibrating screen.
 The screen oversize will be recycled through a pebble cone crusher.
 The screen underflow will feed to a hydrocyclone cluster, which will classify the underflow of the vibrating screen and the ball mill discharge.
 The hydrocyclones' underflow will feed to the ball mill.
-The hydrocyclone cluster overflows will gravity-flow to the conditioning tank at the start of the flotation circuit (Wardrop, 2009b).
+The hydrocyclone cluster overflow will gravity-flow to the conditioning tank at the start of the flotation circuit (Wardrop, 2009b).

-The flotation circuit will consist of conventional rougher, scavenger and cleaner cells to produce a highgrade nickel concentrate and final tailings.
+The flotation circuit will consist of conventional rougher, scavenger and cleaner cells to produce a high-grade nickel concentrate and final tailings.
 One bank of rougher cells, one bank of scavenger cells, and five banks of cleaner cells will be utilized throughout the flotation circuit.
 The final flotation concentrate will be thickened in an indoor conventional concentrate thickener and stored in a stock tank.
 Concentrate from the stock tank will be dried for shipment in a horizontal plate filter press.
 The filter press will dewater the concentrate to an 8.6% moisture content.
 A bagging machine will bag the final concentrate in 2 t bags for shipping.